eadali/eadali.github.io/docs/research/index.md

     <img src="../../assets/images/radar.gif" style="border: 1px solid #ddd;">
   </div>
   <figcaption style="margin-top: 10px; font-size: 0.9em; color: #555; font-style: italic;">
-    Radar sensor stream from the MOANA dataset (Jang et al., 2025).
+    Multi-modal sensor streams (Camera and Radar) from the MOANA dataset (Jang et al., 2025).
   </figcaption>
 </figure>
 Real-world data is inherently messy, characterized by its continuous nature, high dimensionality, and inevitable noise.
 Unlike controlled datasets, information from sensors like cameras arrives as a relentless stream of complex, overlapping signals.
 A single "snapshot" may contain thousands of features that require simultaneous processing, while environmental interference and hardware limitations further distort the digital representation of physical phenomena.